Chapter 5: Types of Cursors, Shapes, OUT and OUT UNION, and FETCH

 There are lots of cases where you have big rows with many columns, and there are various manipulations you might need to do.

-complex rows.
-The idea is that pretty much anywhere you can specify a list of columns
+handling complex rows.
+The idea is that pretty much anywhere you can specify a

 – which is usually a table or a cursor.